EpistasisLab/Aliro/README.md

 ## AI Recommender Details
+Engine for reading in modeling results, updating knowledge base, and making recommendations that instantiate new runs.

 ### Workflow
  - The Penn AI agent looks for new requests for recommendations and new experimental results every 5 seconds.